 The antibiotics to be used in this study are generally well tolerated and are only occasionally associated with side effects however all participants will be counselled about antibiotic side effects during the consent process at screening.
-Common side effects of ciprofloxacin include gastrointestinal disturbance, rash, thrush, headache and deranged liver function tests; rarely side effects can include leukopenias, thrombocytopaenia, psychiatric disturbance, seizures and tendonitis (full details in SmPC).
+Common side effects of ciprofloxacin include gastrointestinal disturbance, rash, thrush, headache and deranged liver function tests; rarely side effects can include leukopenias, thrombocytopaenia, psychiatric disturbance, seizures, nerve and muscle damage and tendonitis (full details in SmPC).
 Counselling will include side effects of antibiotics in general and include specific details about the side effects of ciprofloxacin.
-For ciprofloxacin this will also include the provision of the MHRA leaflet "Fluoroquinolone antibiotics (-oxacins): what you need to know about side effects of tendons, muscles, joints, and nerves"
+For ciprofloxacin this will also include the provision of the most updated version of MHRA leaflet for patient information (current version named "Fluoroquinolone antibiotics (-oxacins): what you need to know about side effects of tendons, muscles, joints, and nerves"

-[Dated March 2019, or subsequent version as appropriate] in keeping with routine clinical practice whereby all patients in the NHS who received ciprofloxacin are given this leaflet.
+in keeping with routine clinical practice whereby all patients in the NHS who received ciprofloxacin are given this leaflet.
 The participant will also be given this leaflet when their antibiotics are dispensed and will be reminded to contact the study team if they develop any side effects.